axeluhl/sailing-analytics/wiki/racecommittee-app.md

 ## Introduction

 The RaceCommittee App is an Android 3.2 Tablet application.
+This document serves as the main information hub about the App and how to develop for it.

 * See the [[OnBoarding Information|wiki/onboarding]] on how to setup your local environment for building the app
 * See [[Mobile Development|wiki/mobile-development]] for general tipps on mobile development.